WisePH.Net

 Is MP2 worth it if you only have ₱500 a month?

-Frequently asked questions about the MP2 Pag-IBIG savings calculator
+Frequently asked questions about the MP2 calculator

 What is the MP2 Pag-IBIG savings calculator?

-It is a tool that estimates your total return over 5 years based on your contribution amount, frequency, and dividend option.
+The MP2 calculator estimates your total return over 5 years based on your contribution amount, frequency, and dividend option.
 Use it to plan how much to invest before you commit.

 What is the minimum amount to invest in MP2?